werf/werf/docs/pages/configuration/stapel_image/assembly_instructions.md

 Werf determines whether the files changes in the git repository with use of checksums.
 For _user stage_ and for each mask, the following algorithm is applied:

-- werf creates a list of all files from `add` path and apply `excludePaths` and `includePaths` filters
+- werf creates a list of all files from `add` path and apply `excludePaths` and `includePaths` filters:
-- each file path from the list compared to the mask with the use of [fnmatch](https://ruby-doc.org/core-2.2.0/File.html#method-c-fnmatch) with FNM_PATHNAME and FNM_PERIOD flags (`.` is included in the `*`, however `/` is excluded);
+- each file path from the list compared to the mask with the use of glob patterns;
-  - if fnmatch returns true, then the file is matched;
 - if mask matches a directory then this directory content is matched recursively;
-- werf calculates checksum of attributes and content of all matched files;
+- werf calculates checksum of attributes and content of all matched files.

 These checksums are calculated in the beginning of the build process before any stage container is ran.